-A simple pound-like cinnamon cake with a wonderful sweet cinnamon swirl for added flavor.
+A simple pound-like cinnamon cake recipe with a wonderful swirl for added flavor that reminds of a cinnamon roll.
 It's very straightforward to prepare and has a moist, dense crumb that is everything you want in a buttery bundt cake.
 It needs no more than a dusting of powdered sugar or a simple glaze.
-It makes a beautiful addition to a brunch table.

 It's a crowd-pleasing spice that goes well with the holiday season and celebrations in general.
+It also makes a beautiful addition to a brunch table.

 - Cinnamon: any ground cinnamon you normally use works fine.
-I like Frontier Vietnamese cinnamon and Simply Organic Ceylon cinnamon.

 - Unsalted butter.

-- Sour cream: use whole, not reduced in fat.
+- Sour cream: regular, full fat.

 - Milk: whole is the best choice for a rich cake.
-But you can use reduced fat milk.
+But you can use reduced-fat milk.

 - Eggs: fresh, large.